Future of Smart Cities and Real-time Traffic Predictions (Part I)

 This is a part 1 of a two part series.
 Read more about the future of Smart Cities in part 2.

-Learn how Swim ESPTM for Smart Cities brings together the benefits of Machine Learning, Edge Computing, and real-time analytics to power the next generation of intelligent transportation and Smart Cities applications.
+Learn how SWIM brings together the benefits of Machine Learning, Edge Computing, and real-time analytics to power the next generation of intelligent transportation and Smart Cities applications.